 Auckland faces a massive natural disaster in TV3’s major new telefeature, Eruption, as the volcanic hot spot beneath the city begins to stir.
-You can rent or buy the programme online here.

 In Graeme Tetley’s tense screenplay, a new source of volcanic activity is detected beneath the Waitemata Harbour by the brilliant, maverick scientist Clive de Roo (played by Mark Mitchinson).

 Clive, who believes an eruption is less than a week away, must convince his skeptical colleagues to take the threat seriously and evacuate Auckland City.
 Meanwhile, Clive’s ambitious wife Mere is livid that his scientific discovery could interrupt a major cruise ship visit to the city.

 Mark Mitchinson plays Clive As the activity moves closer to the surface, Clive turns to the media to get Aucklanders to listen to him, enlisting the help of popular talkback radio hosts BJ and Buckle.

 Eruption is the latest major undertaking by Wellington production company The Gibson Group, who made TV3’s award-winning telefeature, Aftershock (also written by Tetley).